mlnrt/incident-response-and-forensic/README.md

 * I also reused and modified a VPC CloudFormation template released by Levon Becker for Stelligent available here: https://github.com/stelligent/cloudformation_templates/blob/master/infrastructure/vpc.yml
 * I also reused shell scripts published by Ryan Holland and Oliver Cahagne hon AWS Labs to simulate security breaches to test GuardDuty: https://github.com/awslabs/amazon-guardduty-tester/blob/master/guardduty_tester.sh

+# Changes
+Here are some changes compared to what is presented in the videos
+* I removed the bastion host from the template to use AWS Systems Manager's Sessions Manager
+* I rewrote the templates to use nested YAML templates to provision all stacks at once

 # Pre-requisties
 * Activate AWS GuardDuty on your AWS account
 * Have a Slack channel ready.
 Alerts will be sent to that channel
-* Download the two Lambda functions ZIP code and save them into one of your S3 bucket
+* Download the YAML templates and two Lambda functions ZIP code and save them into one of your S3 bucket
   * one is for the function sending auto scaling notifications to the Slack channel
   * the other one contains the code of all the incident response and forensic Lambda functions
 * Create SSH Key Pairs for your EC2 instances (In the __EC2 console__, go to __Network & Security__ > __Key Pairs__).
 The same key will be installed on all instances (bastion host and Nginx web app instances).
 Extract the private key from the key pair in the OpenSSH format.
 You'll need it to SSH from the bastion host into one of the Nginx web app instance.